haidaraM/ansible-playbook-grapher/README.md

 make test # run all tests
 ```

-The graphs are generated in the folder `tests/generated-svgs`.
-They are also generated as artefacts
+The graphs are generated in the folders `tests/generated-svgs`, `tests/generated-mermaids` and `tests/generated-jsons`.
-in [GitHub Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
-Feel free to look at them when
+They are also generated as artifacts in [GitHub Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
-submitting PRs.
+Feel free to look at them when submitting PRs.

 ### Lint and format